Greta railway station

 Greta railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
-It serves the town of Greta opening on 24 March 1862 as Farthing being renamed in 1878.
+It serves the town of Greta, opening on 24 March 1862.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 It briefly served as the terminus of the Great Northern Railway when it was extended from Lochinvar.
 In May 1863 Greta lost its terminus status when the line was extended to Singleton.

+Originally known as Farthing, it was renamed Greta in 1878.
 The station initially consisted of one platform with the current Platform 2 added in 1915 when the line was duplicated.
 The Platform 1 building was built in 1889, the Platform 2 shelter in 1915 and the footbridge in 1922.

-Platforms & services
+Platforms and services

 Greta has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Muswellbrook and Scone.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Singleton Muswellbrook and Scone.

 Description

 The heritage-listed complex includes the two station buildings: a second class wayside station of type 3 design dating from 1889, and a duplication station of type 11 design dating from 1915, with brick platform faces also from 1915.
 A c.
 1899 parcels office, 1915 type 3 skillion roofed signal box and 1922 footbridge are also heritage-listed, as are the trees on the up side of the station and historic fencing, signs and lighting within the station complex.